June 25-29, 2018

 Think about worship, theology, and the arts.
 Gain practical skills in worship leadership through workshops utilizing anima’s innovative, hands-on teaching methods.

-At Animate, you’ll learn from these guest artists alongside Samford University faculty.
+At Animate, you’ll learn from various guest artists alongside Samford University faculty.

 The whole week culminates in Thursday’s Festival of Worship.
 Students plan and lead a 15-minute worship service with their small group and they worship with friends who have done the same.